Nurse Faculty Loan Program

 How do I apply for NFLP funding?

-- Download and read this document 2019-20_NFLP_Appendix A. It outlines your rights and responsibilities.
+- Download and read this document Agreement-coming soon.
+It outlines your rights and responsibilities.
 It also includes the budget template your must complete with your application.

-- If you remain interested in applying for NFLP funds, fill out the 2019-20-NFLP-Application_Budget-Template_Exhibit C and the 2019-20 Estimated Tuition Fees are included to assist you with determining your request.
+- If you remain interested in applying for NFLP funds, fill out the budget template coming soon and the Estimated Tuition Fees coming soon are included to assist you with determining your request.
 The application is a PDF-fillable form.
 In some cases, you will need to first download the PDF to your hard drive and then re-open the file from your computer.
 If there are any problems you may either print it out and fill it out by hand or download the WORD document.

 How many students will be eligible for the NFLP?